unixorn/unixorn/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an SRE type that lives in Denver.
-I like tinkering with low-cost computers like Raspberry Pis and various other ARM boards like the Odroid family.
+I like tinkering with low-power, low-cost computers like Raspberry Pis and various other ARM boards.

 - 😄 Pronouns: he/him
 - 💬 My blog is at [unixorn.github.io](https://unixorn.github.io).